GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 : The manifest is the only required file.
 It is a JSON file that records important metadata, defines resources, declares permissions, and identifies which files to run in the background and what files to run on the page.

 [The service worker][doc-service-worker]
 : The extension service worker handles and listens for browser events, such as navigating to a new page, removing a bookmark, or closing a tab.
 As a service worker, It lies dormant until an event is fired and then reacts with specified instructions.
-It can access all the [Chrome APIs](doc-apis), but it cannot directly access the content of web pages; that’s the job of content scripts.
+It can access all the [Chrome APIs][doc-apis], but it cannot directly access the content of web pages; that’s the job of content scripts.

 [Content scripts][doc-content-scripts]
 : Content scripts can execute Javascript in the context of a web page.
-They can also read and modify the [DOM](mdn-dom).
+They can also read and modify the [DOM][mdn-dom].
 Content Scripts can only use a subset of the [Chrome APIs](https://developer.chrome.com/docs/extensions/reference/), but can indirectly access the rest by exchanging messages with the extension service worker.

 <!-- Not sure if to include the extension action or extension icons -->
 [The extension action][doc-ui-action]
 : The extension action controls the toolbar button of the extension.
 When the user invokes the extension action, it can either display a popup or execute the extension’s primary functionality.

-- Visit [Extensions Architecture](https://developer.chrome.com/docs/extensions/mv3/architecture-overview/) for an overview on extension components.
+- Visit [Extensions Architecture][doc-arch] for an overview on extension components.
-- Explore [Designing the user interface](https://developer.chrome.com/docs/extensions/mv3/user_interface/) for UI and design guidelines for Chrome Extensions.
+- Explore [Designing the user interface][doc-ui] for UI and design guidelines for Chrome Extensions.

 ## Developing your extension {: #development }

 Even though web applications and extensions share the same technologies, the developer experience for creating a Chrome extension is different.
 See [Extension Development Basics](doc-dev-basics) to create a basic Hello World extension and become familiar with the extension development workflow.

+## Choosing your extension features {: #quality }

+When you are deciding which features your extension will support, make sure your extension fulfills a [single purpose][doc-single-purpose] that is narrowly defined and easy to understand.

 ## Distributing your extension {: #distribution }